SFDO-Community-Sprints/DLRS-Documentation/docs/index.md

 * Concatenate, and
 * First and Last.

-## When to set DLRS to run and How
+## When should I set DLRS to run and How do I do it?

 ![Logo](assets/images/flowchart.png)